Entrepreneurship education on site may be a long-lasting lesson; either it is a visit to a Spanish aviation company or to a Norwegian salmon farm.

 Vicente start his lecture with a brief introduction to the history of aviation, which began with the Wright brothers in 1903.
 91 years later, Air Nostrum was founded.
 Their core business is domestic and international connection flights to and from Madrid.
 Vicente explains how the aviation business has experienced a tremendous growth the past decades:

--Forty years ago, only one or two in this room would have experienced a flight, and they dressed up to go to the airport.
-Today, I have to ask how many who has never travelled by plane?
-Vicente looks at the audience, but no one raises their hand.
+“Forty years ago, only one or two in this room would have experienced a flight, and they dressed up to go to the airport.
+Today, I have to ask how many who has never travelled by plane?”, Vicente says while he looks at the audience, but no one raises their hand.

 Aviation business models